'Showgirls' Controversies Hid Its One True Virtue: Pure, Uncut Camp

-When Showgirls hit theaters in 1995, it was known for two major things: its scandalous nudity that led to an NC-17 rating, and the fact that it was, according to most critics, unspeakably terrible.
+When Showgirls hit cinemas in 1995, it was known for two major things: its scandalous nudity that led to an R rating, and the fact that it was, according to most critics, unspeakably terrible.

 On its 25th anniversary, however, more people are looking at the film with new eyes.
 Yes, it's terrible — over-acting, awful dialogue, nonsensical plot, and the dictionary definition of the male gaze — but it is also pure, unadulterated camp.